When is Liar back for series two on ITV?

 When is Liar series two on TV?

-Liar series two will begin shooting in March and will return to ITV in autumn 2019.
+Liar series two will begin shooting in March and is expected to return to ITV in autumn 2019, writers Harry and Jack Williams told RadioTimes.com.
 This article will be updated with an exact air date as soon as it’s confirmed.

 What happened at the end of Liar series one?